Malaysian Herbal Medicine History

 In that same year, Burkill and Haniff published another account on the "Malay Village Medicine" which documented the uses of about 650 native plants.
 Following this was the publication of the monumental and still highly referred to account, A Dictionary of the Economic Products of the Malay Peninsula, by Burkill (1935) which documented the

-morphine, qUinine, atropine, papaverine, cocaine and pilocarpine.
+The beginning of the 19th century heralded an era during which there were efforts to purify the active, secondary-metabolite principles of medicinal plants.
+These purified constituents were then introduced into therapy as evidenced in the formulation of morphine, qUinine, atropine, papaverine, cocaine and pilocarpine.
 Scientific research into the medicinal or biological properties of Malaysian plants or herbal recipes was unheard of in those olden years of the 1950s-I960s.
 While the greater part of the world in China, Japan, Europe and USA was busy making novel discoveries from medicinal plants, little local scientific research was conducted on Malaysian plants.

 Some unsystematic scientific investigations kicked off in the 1970s.
 However, the earliest record of phytochemical screening could only be traced back to 1959.
 The main reason for this unsatisfactory scenario is the lack of trained scientists, limited infrastructure and funding for such endeavors.
 There was also inadequate coordination among those involved.